cceckman/startup-showdown/post.md

 Note that in this experiment, we're _not_ measuring build performance; in fact, we're penalizing `python` by getting rid of its bytecode cache.
 I really do care about the speed of the build-test-run cycle for tools- we're just not measuring it in _this_ experiment.

+TODO: I'm not sure `times` is going to be a sufficient measurement.

+>  Times for terminated children (and their descendants) are added in at the moment wait(2) or waitpid(2) returns their process ID.

+which means we're also measuring the time it takes for the parent to observe the child has terminated.

+Do we want to time instead:

+- Write to stdout?
+That's capturing startup, not shutdown, which is what we are looking for.
+	- Set up a zero-sized [`pipe`](https://man7.org/linux/man-pages/man2/pipe.2.html)?
+- Or maybe what we really want to do is parse the `strace` or `perf` results.
+Without too much difficulty, we should be able to pick out `execve` and `write(1)`...

 ### Test categories

 Below, I've split the programs into two batches.

 [Batch 1] are unoptimized "hello world" programs in: